OAuthHub/OAuthHub/README.markdown

     $ source .venv/bin/activate
     (.venv)$ PYTHONPATH=. python tests/whichever_you_want.py

-# Running the OAuthHub Consumer
+# Running OAuthHub

-Run OAuthHub and visit http://foo.bar/make-server.
+Run app.py and visit the relevant URL.
+You will have to make sure that this URL is inline with what you entered on the service providers website when you registered your application.

+The environment variables you will need to run this are:

++ TWITTER_CONSUMER_KEY
++ TWITTER_CONSUMER_SECRET
++ GITHUB_CONSUMER_KEY
++ GITHUB_CONSUMER_SECRET